shashankj20/Range-Finder-using-Ultrasonic-and-Rotary-Encoder/README.md

 This project was created by [Shashank J].

 8. License:
-This project is licensed under the Creative Commons License.
+This project is licensed under the MIT License.
 Feel free to use and modify it for your own purposes, but please attribute the original author.